alesium/nagios_clickatell/README.txt

 1. notifiy_clickatell.pl

-Send SMS alerts when your monitors are critical.
+Send SMS alerts through Clickatell service.
+View with them on how to register an account.